Iosif Vulcan: Familia and later activity

 In addition to his work in Romanian, Vulcan published Hungarian-language translations of Romanian poets in various magazines.
-In 1871, he was elected as an external member of the Kisfaludy Society, giving his first speech on the topic of Romanian poetry.
-He married Aurelia Popovici in 1871; the couple led a happy life together and she inspired a number of his poems.
+In 1871, he was elected as an external member of the Kisfaludy Society; his reception speech of 31 May 1871 dealt with Romanian folk poetry.
+On 20 November 1871, he married Aurelia Popovici in a mixed-faith marriage (he Greek-Catholic, she Orthodox) that was unusual for the time, with Iosif Hodoşiu and his wife as godparents; the couple led a happy life together and she inspired a number of his poems.
 The daughter of a lawyer and landowner from Comlăuș, she lived until 1928.
 In 1877, he collaborated on a Hungarian-language anthology of Romanian folk poetry, contributing twelve ballads, sixteen romances and a preface on the general subject.
+The anthology, Román népdalok, was published by the Kisfaludy Society in Budapest, with György Ember and Iulian Grozescu as fellow contributors.
 Over the course of the 1870s, he continued publishing short stories, novels, travel accounts and a comedy play.
 He made periodic trips to Bucharest, where he developed connections, gathered material for his writing but also savored the cultural and national atmosphere he found in the Romanian capital.
 These visits increased starting in the early 1890s as his involvement there deepened.